educates/educates-on-kind/README.md

 INGRESS_DOMAIN=labs.educates.io
 ```

-Where using your own sub domain, LetsEncrypt can be used to create a
+Where using your own sub domain, LetsEncrypt can be used to create a wildcard
-wildcard certificate for the sub domain.
-This will allow you use secure
+certificate for the sub domain.
+This will allow you to use secure ingresses when
-ingresses when accessing workshops deployed using Educates.
+accessing workshops deployed using Educates.

-If you do not have a certificate you can use for the sub domain, certain
+If you do not have a certificate you can use for the sub domain, certain types
-types of Educates workshops will not work.
-This includes workshops which
+of Educates workshops will not work.
+This includes workshops which enable an
-enable an image registry per workshop session and which attempt to deploy
+image registry per workshop session and which attempt to deploy to the
-to the Kubernetes cluster images stored in that image registry.
+Kubernetes cluster images stored in that image registry.

-Once you have a wildcard certificate, it should be stored as a Kubernetes
+Once you have a wildcard certificate, it should be stored as a Kubernetes secret
-secret in a file with name of the form:
+in a file with name of the form:

 ```
 educates-resources/${INGRESS_DOMAIN}-tls.yaml